-A new report suggests that most of the biggest firms are wasting their time and are not creating enough of a buzz through their social media activities.
+A new report (at the time of writing) suggests that most of the biggest firms are wasting their time and are not creating enough of a buzz through their social media activities.

 The report from Flagship Consulting (a PR consultancy) “used a number of tools” to “measure brand activity” across twitter, facebook and firms’ websites and blogs.
 The tools that Flagship reference are Hubspot’s marketing grader, Klout and PeerIndex.

 I questioned the methodology of PeerIndex recently after it recently ranked me in the top 40 finance tweeters in the UK.
-(Today it has me as 30th).
+(At the time of writing it currently has me as 30th).
 I have similar concerns about Klout.
 In both cases I am doubtful that the measures they focus on are the most important for accountants using social media.
 In effect if one seeks to rise up their rankings one is led to follow behaviours that may not be best suited to accountancy firms.

 E&Y come out top of Flagship’s analysis.
-Their twitter account, for example has >26,554 followers (despite following just 55 tweeters); taxassist, 2nd in the report has just 1,829 followers.
+Their twitter account, at the time of writing has >26,554 followers (despite following just 55 tweeters); taxassist, 2nd in the report has just 1,829 followers.
 The report stresses the importance of also considering engagement on websites/blogs and on facebook – but the difference is clearly massive.
 Regular readers will know that follower numbers on twitter are not the ‘be all and end all’.
 But any stats related to firms with less than a few thousand followers are relatively meaningless.
 For large firms the number of people who could potentially see their ‘stuff’ and with whom they can engage is surely key.
-If it’s low then the generic metrics, which may not mean much anyway, that rank social media players are even less meaningful.
+If it’s low then the generic metrics, which may not mean much anyway, that rank social media players, are even less meaningful.

 The report criticises firms that do not have active facebook pages and stresses the importance of also considering engagement on websites/blogs and on facebook.
 There is a good summary of the position on p20 of the report which reaches predictable conclusions – with which I do not wholly agree.